Q: If there’s any author you emulate the most, whom would that be?

 But it turns out he’s a nice guy who’s done some good in the world.
 Then you have Bill Cosby who seemed like a saint of God, but behind closed doors was up to something else.
 I think a sheep in wolf’s clothing is coming from a far better moral high ground than the other way around.
 To summarize what I’m saying, standing for all the right things is the only thing that matters.

 Labels are only truly important for the least important things.
 As one example, sports teams.
 “Manchester United.
 Liverpool.
 Seattle Seahawks.
 Denver Broncos.” in these instances labels are important because that’s all there is.
 Without it, you’re just left with nothing.
 But we’re talking about serious issues.
-I can tell if another human being a decent person just by getting to know them.
-And if something is true, it’s true regardless of who says it or how they identify their speech.
+I can tell if another human being is a decent person just by getting to know them.
+And if something is true, it’s true regardless of how the speaker identifies themselves or their speech.
+In my experience, the feminist label has divided people who might even agree with each other, and that people will immediately stop listening to another person once they say that they are feminist (or if they’re not one).

 Q: What advice do you have for others who want to write?